pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

    python              3.6-alpine          8eb1c554687d        16 hours ago        90.4MB

 Notice that the image tagged "small" is ~61% smaller than its "big" counterparts.
-It has 7 additional MB from its base alpine container, which represent only megabytes dedicated to the uWSGI library itself.
+It has 7 additional MB from its base alpine container.
+These megabytes represent only the uWSGI library itself.
 We'll need to make modifications to uWSGI itself to get any smaller.
+I leave uWSGI modifications as an exercise for the reader.

 Explanation
 ===========

-Two key points are responsible for our build's success:
+Two key points are responsible for our Docker build's success:

 1. Reliance on copying between image stages in Docker multi-stage builds.
 This gets around caching problems with a single image